msaaddev/next-firebase-auth-template/README.md

 NEXT_PUBLIC_App_Id=YOUR_APP_ID_GOES_HERE
 ```

-4. Replace the values above with the keys you when you set up the web app.
+4. Replace the values above with the keys you got when you set up the web app.
 (Firebase Setup #2)
 5. Now open your terminal and type in `npm run dev` to start the server.

 ## 🎩 Preview